ERnsTL/flowd/README.md

-# flowd
+# flowd: *the data must flow*

-> This is pre-alpha software.
-It basically works, but not all of the planned features are currently present.
-The API is not stable.
+> This is alpha software.
+It works, is reasonably optimized, but not all of the planned features are currently present.
+The API may change unexpectedly.

 Wire up components (programs) written in different programming languages, using the best features and available libraries of each.